 Director, Department of General Services

-Throughout his time working for the City of Baltimore, Mr. Sharkey’s efforts in improving government efficiency has garnered awards and attention locally and nationally.
+Throughout his time working for the City of Baltimore, Mr. Sharkey’s efforts to improve government efficiency has garnered awards and attention locally and nationally.
 His accomplishments in graffiti removal were chronicled in The PerformanceStat Potential by Harvard Professor Bob Behn.
-He was also named one of the Baltimore Business Journal’s Top 40 Leaders under 40 years old.
-Also, He was one of the winners of the 2016 NextGen Public Service Awards.
+He was named one of the Baltimore Business Journal’s top 40 leaders under 40-years-old and to the Maryland Daily Record’s VIP List.
+Mr. Sharkey was also a winner of the 2016 NextGen Public Service Award.
 As a result of his leadership, the Department of General Services has received awards from the Downtown Partnership and the Baltimore National Heritage Area.